T

 Insider tips

-• Learn a few basic Japanese phrases – while many tourist areas have English, politeness is appreciated.
+• Learn a few basic Japanese phrases; while many signs are in English, local interactions are enhanced with politeness.

 Packing highlights